micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 ### Memory requirements

-The parameter server uses 5 services and an optional publisher, this needs to be taken into account on the `rmw_microxredds` package memory configuration:
+The parameter server uses five services and an optional publisher.
+These need to be taken into account on the `rmw-microxredds` package memory configuration:

 ```json
 # colcon.meta example with memory requirements to use a parameter server